exercism/babashka/README.md

 ## Exercise Tests

-At the most basic level, Exercism is all about the tests.
-You can read more about how we think about test suites in [the Exercism documentation](https://github.com/exercism/legacy-docs/blob/master/language-tracks/exercises/anatomy/test-suites.md).
+You can read about how we think about test suites in [the Exercism documentation](https://github.com/exercism/legacy-docs/blob/master/language-tracks/exercises/anatomy/test-suites.md).
 Babashka comes bundled with [clojure.test](https://clojure.github.io/clojure/clojure.test-api.html).
 To run the entire test suite for all 76 exercises:

 ```bash
 $ bb -f _test/check_exercises.clj